 I thought about grabbing my camera when leaving the house for the evening, but knowing I would be out and the city was going to be crammed packed with people, I decided to leave it at home.
 A good decision I found as the evening went on.
 Although, I wasn’t able to get any good pictures of the night.

 The group I was meeting up with agreed to meet at the Spire, north of Grafton Street near the center of town.
-Unfortunately I was a little late, but it turned out to be in my favor.
+Unfortunately, I was a little late, but it turned out to be in my favor.
 Texting a friend I was told they were in line at a gallery down the street with edible art on display.
-Really it turned out to be just regular art gallery with a giant decorated cake in the middle, but since they had already been in line I was able to cut ahead of the crowd.
+It turned out to be just regular art gallery with a giant decorated cake in the middle, but since they had already been in line, I was able to cut ahead of the crowd.
 The street with the museum was packed with people, and there was a small stage on one end for music.

-Keeping with the Brazilian theme the party moved to a Brazilian restaurant for food and Brazilian drinks.
-After our stomachs were full of good food it was off to the Christ Church Cathedral.
-The courtyard was packed with venders and people enjoying the sounds of the Irish music playing and the bells of the cathedral.
-It wasn't a super long wait to get into the cathedral and was really fantastic inside, but difficult to enjoy due to the crowds.
-What I really liked about it was the crypt in the basement.
-The crypt was open to allow people to walk around and where you can see the remains of a mummified cat and mouse that were trapped in the organ in the 1860's.
+Keeping with the Brazilian theme, the party moved to a Brazilian restaurant for food and Brazilian drinks.
+After our stomachs were full of good food, it was off to the Christ Church Cathedral.
+The courtyard was packed with vendors and people enjoying the sounds of the Irish music playing and the bells of the cathedral.
+It wasn’t a super long wait to get into the cathedral and was fantastic inside, but difficult to enjoy due to the crowds.
+What I liked about it was the crypt in the basement.
+The tomb was open to allow people to walk around and where you can see the remains of a mummified cat and mouse that were trapped in the organ in the 1860’s.
 They also have a café and gift store down in the basement to make a little extra cash beyond the normal entrance fee that was waved for the night.